jplayer/react-jPlayer/README.md

 `free` specifies that the media is free.
 This is used internally to hide/show the download.
 [Setting this to false does not mean the media is secure](https://github.com/MartinDawson/react-jPlayer#download-).

 ##### `keyBindings: (object)`
+The keybindings you specify will be deep merged with the defaults.

 Default:
 ```
 keyBindings: {